Axelisme/MNIST_NN/README.md

 A fully connected neural network writed in C for MNIST dataset

-NOTICE: It requires Cblas libary as dependence
+NOTICE: It requires Cblas libary and MNIST dataset as dependence